Board of Education Briefs for November 21, 2016

 The District 99 Board of Education held a business meeting on November 21, 2016.

-Capital Improvement Plan – Director of Facilities Jim Kolodziej shared the $1.3 million in capital improvement projects requested for 2017-18; click here to see the complete list.
+Capital Improvement Plan – Director of Facilities Jim Kolodziej shared the $1.3 million in capital improvement projects requested for 2017-18; see the complete list.
 Larger items include replacing roofs from 1964 and 1969 at South High and upgrading Legion Field at North High.
 Kolodziej reported that he applied for a $184,000 grant to offset some of the North High boiler project costs.

 Tax Levy Request - Controller Mark Staehlin provided an analysis of the district’s 2016 levy request of $74 million.
 Legislation allows school districts to increase the total amount of taxes by the rate of inflation, which this year would result in an average increase of 0.7% to existing property owners.
-Please click here to see the complete financial analysis.
+Please see the complete financial analysis here.
 Staehlin also noted that District 99 has one of the lowest tax rates in the area.
 The Board members approved the tax levy request.
 Superintendent Dr. Hank Thiele commended Staehlin on his analysis, stating that District 99 benefits from his financial expertise and oversight of district funds.

 Community Engagement – Dr. Thiele reported that the district is recommending an outside expert to help direct community engagement related to the Master Facility Plan and broadly share the plan.
 The outside provider will present to the Board on December 5, 2016.
 Dr. Thiele also reported that there was strong representation at the first Community Advisory Council to the Superintendent; over 30 people attended, representing a variety of perspectives.